dgirotti/dgirotti/README.md

 - Identify, document and track software defects using issue tracking tools and work with development teams to resolve issues in a timely manner.

-- Conduct root causes analysis for identified issues and provide recomendations for improvements.
+- Bug classification to identify issues and provide recommendations for improvements.

 - Developed QA metrics dashboards and managed bug tracking tools.